lxmrc/lxmrc.github.io/_posts/2020-11-26-self-hosting-everything.md

 To deploy manually I just run `bundle exec cap production deploy`, but deploying from inside the GitLab Runner container takes a little more than that.

-The production server doesn't let just anyone deploy to it, it uses SSH for authentication.
-I needed to somehow get an SSH key into the container that Capistrano would be running in.
-[I used this blog post by Jamie Tanna to figure this out](https://www.jvt.me/posts/2017/01/25/gitlab-ci-capistrano/), but here are the steps summarized:
+The production server doesn't let just anyone deploy to it, it uses SSH for authentication, so I needed to somehow get an SSH key into the container that Capistrano would be running in.
+Figuring this out in the first place probably took the longest out of any other step in the process but [I eventually found this blog post by Jamie Tanna explaining the right way of doing this](https://www.jvt.me/posts/2017/01/25/gitlab-ci-capistrano/).

+Here are the basic steps summarized:

-1. You can make environment variables available in the container from the GitLab UI: [add the private key as an environment variable called `$SSH_PRIVATE_KEY`](https://docs.gitlab.com/ee/ci/variables/README.html#create-a-custom-variable-in-the-ui) and it'll become accessible from your `.gitlab-ci.yml`.
+1. You can make environment variables available in the container from the GitLab UI: [add the *private key* as an environment variable called `$SSH_PRIVATE_KEY`](https://docs.gitlab.com/ee/ci/variables/README.html#create-a-custom-variable-in-the-ui) and it'll become accessible from your `.gitlab-ci.yml`.
-2. [Add the public key as a 'deploy key' from the GitLab UI.](https://docs.gitlab.com/ee/user/project/deploy_keys/#project-deploy-keys) This will allow Capistrano, running inside GitLab Runner, to read from the repo so it can then deploy.
+2. [Add the *public key* as a 'deploy key' from the GitLab UI.](https://docs.gitlab.com/ee/user/project/deploy_keys/#project-deploy-keys) This will allow Capistrano, running inside GitLab Runner, to read from the repo so it can then deploy.
 3. Use `ssh-agent` in the `.gitlab-ci.yml` to authenticate.

 Here's what that looks like: